lachlan2k/brushMORE/README.md

 brushMORE is a WIP Firmware for Brushless ESCs to control ordinary brushed dc motors.

-Currently it is configured for use only for the Afro Mini 20A, however, it should work with any ESC that runs afro_nfet.hex simonk firmware.
+Currently it is configured for use with the Afro Mini 20A, however, it should work with any ESC that runs afro_nfet.hex simonk firmware.
 I intend on making it more configurable for other ESCs in the future.

 **As of right now, it is not yet functional and only controls PWM on the LEDs, not the fets.**